ben-rogerson/agency-webpack-mix-config/README.md

 ### 3. Add your project files

-In this example I'll grab the files from the [Craft CMS starter](https://github.com/craftcms/craft) on Github:<br>
+In this example I'll merge in the files from the [Craft CMS starter](https://github.com/craftcms/craft) on Github:<br>
 ```bash
 npx degit --force craftcms/craft
 # or